Chiba Keizai University

 Chiba Keizai University (千葉経済大学, Chiba Keizai Daigaku) is a private university in Inage-ku, Chiba, Japan.
-The school has an adjacent junior college.

-This university is known for its small size and close ties to the Chiba Prefecture region.
+This university is established by Chiba Keizai Academy(hereinafter, this is called 'CKA').
+Moreover, CKA has a junior college and high school.

 Overview

 The university has only a Faculty of Economics, the Department of Economics and the Department of Business Administration are located under the Faculty of Economics.

 And the junior college contains the Department of Business Life and the Department of Elementary Education.